bryn-newell/vanilla-portfolio-revamp/src/content/on-heading-west.md

 heading west is pulling over because I thought I saw something pretty

 heading west is
-	“do you hear that?”
+&nbsp; “do you hear that?”
-	“what?”
+&nbsp; “what?”
-	“nothing.”
+&nbsp; “nothing.”

 heading west is bringing two camp chairs
 just in case there’s company to be found around the campfire